devtooligan/cloudhunter/README.md

 ### Use
 Step 1.
-Deploy Quiver (or use the [Quiver already deployed on arbitrum](https://arbiscan.io/address/0x3d87d8fbb1e537aa50b0876ca13ad6d464678117#code).
+Deploy Quiver (or use the [Quiver already deployed on arbitrum])(https://arbiscan.io/address/0x3d87d8fbb1e537aa50b0876ca13ad6d464678117#code).

 Step 2.
 Deploy Hunter.

 Step 3.
-seek() - Based on the Hunter's address, the Arrow used, and user defined salt, the perfect Cloud is found.
+`seek()` - Based on the Hunter's address, the Arrow used, and user defined salt, the perfect Cloud is found.

 Step 4.
-shoot() - After the user has sent in funds or done whatever is needed with the cloud address, a contract is create2ed in the cloud which then carries out instructions before selfdestruct()ing.
+`shoot()` - After the user has sent in funds or done whatever is needed with the cloud address, a contract is create2ed in the cloud which then carries out instructions before selfdestruct()ing.

 Step 5.